At a Glance

 ✨Tip Number 1

-Familiarise yourself with the latest trends in finance, particularly around inflation and interest rates.
+Familiarise yourself with current trends in inflation and interest rates.
 This will not only help you understand the publication's focus but also allow you to engage in meaningful conversations during interviews.

 ✨Tip Number 2

 Network with professionals in the financial journalism field.
-Attend industry events or webinars where you can meet potential contributors or colleagues who might provide insights into the role and the publication.
+Attend industry events or webinars to connect with potential contributors and gain insights that could be beneficial for your role as an editor.

 ✨Tip Number 3